jethornton/flexgui/docs_flex/source/jog.rst

 * Down Arrow jogs the Y axis in the negative direction
 * Page Up jogs the Z axis in the positive direction
 * Page Down jogs the Z axis in the negative direction
+* Insert jogs the A axis in the positive direction
+* Delete jogs the A axis in the negative direction
+* Home jogs the B or C axis in the positive direction
+* End jogs the B or C axis in the negative direction

 Keyboard jogging can jog more than one axis at the same time.